dshieble/dshieble.github.io/_posts/2023-05-14-large-language-models-part-1.md

 </script>

 Generative large language models (LLMs) like ChatGPT have changed the game.
-Previously impossible problems are now solvable without substantial time investment or labeled data.
+Problems that previously required massive amounts of labeled data to solve are now accessible to everyone.
 This has tremendous implications for the future of software develoment, data science, and machine learning engineering.

 LLMs have unique interfaces and limitations which shape the software ecosystems around them.
 In this series we explore how to make optimal use of these models as components of a software system.